 Lamb #3 - Brad - born April 2, 2015

-The twin brother of lamb Cooper above, is a beautiful male lamb.
+The twin brother of lamb Cooper above is a beautiful male lamb.
 I'm very pleased with his color which will turn into a mixed fox color.
 It probably will lighten up when he grows older.

 Brad has a spotted body (white spots) but in a few months his fleece will turn to a very light grey/brownish white like his mom has.
 His spots will disappear on his body.
 He looks like his dad, the ram Christof.

-Brad, 6 days old
+Brad, 6 Days Old

 Easter Sunday Triplet Lambs from Mom Lien

 Well it was quite a day today.
 First I had to take a two hour trip to meet up with our youngest daughter Lynn Karijn to hand over the slatted base of the bed my hubby had forgotten to load into the Van last Friday.
-Anyway, my eldest daughter and my hubby would take care of the lamb we have to bottlefeed.
-All ewes were at ease, no signs of getting into labour with any of them.
+Anyway, my eldest daughter and my hubby would take care of the lamb we have to bottle-feed.
+All ewes were at ease, no signs of getting into labor with any of them.
 So I left early this morning.

-At noon I got a phonecall from my daughter: "Mom, I'm feeding the lamb, but right next to me one of the ewes went into labour and there's one lamb.
+At noon I got a phone call from my daughter: "Mom, I'm feeding the lamb, but right next to me one of the ewes went into labor and there's one lamb.
 I said ok, she can take care of herself.
 Few minutes later she called again. " Mom there are two lambs now".
 I said, ok we have a pair of Easter lambs.
 Few minutes later: "Mom there are three lambs now", and I thought Oh WOW, I don't like triplets, because most of the time one will end up at the end of a bottle with milk, because the two strongest lambs won't allow it to get to Mom's nipple.

 One hour later she called again: " Mom the ewe went off to eat and left her lambs screaming, is that normal?"
 Hell no, that's not normal at all and I asked her to lock the ewe with her triplets inside the barn.